[?] Subscribe To This Site

 Events That Affect Race Results

 Like any sporting event, horse racing can be volatile.
 Any number of events can affect the outcome of races.
 By being aware of those circumstances, you can place smarter arbitrage system bets – or at least be prepared when a situation arises.
+Or focus on political bets where the market is less volatile.

 First, look at the overall health and racing schedule of a horse.
 Is one particular horse run in race after race, without adequate time for rest?
 This will probably not be the strongest competitor to bet upon.
 Also look at the racing history of a horse, are they racing against horses of comparable ability or has their owner placed them in a race against obviously stronger or weaker opponents?
 This can greatly change the outcome of a race.